keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler.md

 ## Keptn Scheduling Gates for K8s 1.27 and above

-When Keptn is running on Kubernetes version 1.27 and greater or the Keptn Helm chart value `lifecycleOperator.schedulingGatesEnabled` is set to `true`, Keptn uses the
+When Keptn is running on Kubernetes version 1.27 and greater and the Keptn Helm chart value `lifecycleOperator.schedulingGatesEnabled` is set to `true`, Keptn uses the
 [Pod Scheduling Readiness K8s API](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness)
 to gate Pods until the required deployment checks pass.